Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 This river has been a border longer than most countries have existed

 The Neretva is one of the coldest rivers in the world relative to its latitude, thanks to its source in the Dinaric Alps.
-It flows 225 kilometers from Bosnia to the Adriatic, creating Europe's only delta that's actually growing rather than shrinking.
+It flows 225 kilometers from Bosnia to the Adriatic, creating a vast, fertile delta that serves as the agricultural "California of Croatia."
 The Neretva Delta is a Ramsar-protected wetland of international importance, which is science-speak for "really important bird bathroom."

 River landscape with wetlands, agricultural fields and distant mountains at Neretva River, Croatia (43.0333°N, 17.4833°E)